ambientlight/bs-pixi/CONTRIBUTING.md

     ```

 2. methods are both available as object methods as well as module-level functions
+3. module level functionality for types that have subtypes should be implemented inside a module `Impl` that would be spreaded inside this and all subtype modules with `include Impl`. (like in [Implementation Inheritance](https://github.com/reasonml-community/bs-webapi-incubator#implementation-inheritance))

-3. object methods with arguments labeled as optionals are wrapped into `Js.Undefined.t` except bool types (usually false is often the default).
+4. object methods with arguments labeled as optionals are wrapped into `Js.Undefined.t` except bool types (usually false is often the default).
-4. polymorphic parameter types utilize `[@bs.unwrap]`, class-level methods that don't support `[@bs.unwrap]` should be documented with `@see` that recommend and reference a corresponding module-level binding.
+5. polymorphic parameter types utilize `[@bs.unwrap]`, class-level methods that don't support `[@bs.unwrap]` should be documented with `@see` that recommend and reference a corresponding module-level binding.
-5. polymorphic return types are explictly unwrapped usually with wrapped-up instanceof calls.
+6. polymorphic return types are explictly unwrapped usually with wrapped-up instanceof calls.
 Like:
     ```ocaml
     let getDrawableSource: Js.t(#C1.baseTexture) => ICanvasImageSource.t = baseTexture => {
         let drawableSource = baseTexture |. _getDrawableSource;